15+ Iceland Travel Tips to Know Before Your Trip

 1. Is Iceland Expensive

 I hate to be the bearer of bad news, but the rumors are true.
 Iceland is an expensive country to visit.
-To put it into perspective, our tiny eco-car cost around $70 USD to fill up the tank, opposed to $21 USD back home.
+To put it into perspective, our tiny eco-car costs around $70 USD to fill up the tank, as opposed to $25 USD back home.

 Additionally, when you go out to eat, almost everything on the menu was around $20 USD from what we saw.

-So you might be wondering if you can still see Iceland on a budget, and the answer is yes.
-A few ways you can do this is by renting a van to stay in, camping, staying in an Airbnb, and cooking your own food.
+So you might wonder if you can still see Iceland on a budget, and the answer is yes.
+A few ways you can save money in Iceland are by renting a van to stay in, camping, staying in an Airbnb, and cooking your own food.

 Additionally, you also want to be careful while driving in Iceland.
 Storytime.